Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Oscillation versus monotonic decay

-\emph{ Oscillation mode.--} After evolving for a long time, the total magnetization, as well as off-diagonal components of Green's functions, becomes very small.
+After evolving for a long time, the total magnetization, as well as off-diagonal components of Green's functions, becomes very small.
 Consequently, we can perform a linearized analysis of the KB equation to reveal the mechanism for the oscillation and determine the criterion for different dynamical behaviors.
-A differential equation that governs the long-time evolution of the magnetization can be derived following a few steps:

-\textbf{Step 1.--} The linearized analysis can be largely simplified after the Keldysh rotation.
+A differential equation that governs the long-time evolution of the magnetization can be derived following a few steps: \textbf{Step 1.--} The linearized analysis can be largely simplified after the Keldysh rotation.
 We introduce the standard Keldysh Green's function of fermions as $G^K=G^>+G^<$.
 The total magnetization can be expressed as its off-diagonal component:

 We can further combine equations in \eqref{eq:KBeq} to derive the equation for $G^K$.
-The result reads
+On the Keldysh contour, the Schwinger-Dyson equation reads